mykyta-oleks-dev/NextJS-TS-Tailwind-RadixUI-MySQL-Prisma-NextAuth-Sentry-Issues_Tracker/README.md

 - Next Auth - an open-source, full-stack authentication library primarily designed for Next.js applications.

-- Axios - a promise-based HTTP Client for node.js and the browser
+- Axios - a promise-based HTTP Client for node.js and the browser.

-- TanStack Query (previously React Query) - a JavaScript library designed to simplify the complex task of data fetching and caching in React applications
+- TanStack Query (previously React Query) - a JavaScript library designed to simplify the complex task of data fetching and caching in React applications.

 ## Installation